qinjoshua/how-to-documentation/README.md

 ```

 This was a comment found in leaked copies of the official Windows XP source code, an operating system that was used in well over one billion computers.

-         * in the mists of time.
-Now this app is 32-bit, these
-                  * bogus timer callbacks (if they really do still occur)
-                  * could be 16-bit, so we need to add yet more ugliness
-                           * in the form of assembler to an app which is already
-                           * hardly a paragon of pulchritude.
-                                    *
-                                    * A plea:
-                                             *
-                                             * If you add some obscure code such as below, to this or
-                                                      * any other app, even if it has only the teeniest chance
-                                                      * of being less blindingly obvious to someone else than
-                                                               * it is to you at the time of writing, please please please
-                                                               * add a f***ing comment.
-                                                                        *
-                                                                        * Respectfully,
-                                                                                 * A Developer
-                                                                                 */

 ##### Where you need to cite or specify the ownership of the code